 College Resources for Veterans

-On this episode of the MEFA Podcast, MEFA's Associate Director of College Planning and Content Creation Jonathan Hughes is joined by Nick Charrette, Assistant Director of Veterans Upward Bound, and Julie Shields-Rutyna, Director of College Planning, Education, and Training at MEFA.
+Episode #20.
+Host Jonathan Hughes is joined by Nick Charrette, Assistant Director of Veterans Upward Bound, and Julie Shields-Rutyna, Director of College Planning, Education, and Training at MEFA.
 Nick discusses what Veterans Upward Bound offers, the different types of GI Bills, and how veterans can maximize their education benefits.
 Jonathan and Julie answer listeners’ questions about applying for financial aid with international parents and discuss Massachusetts state financial aid programs.
+If you enjoy the MEFA Podcast, please leave us a review.

 Resources Mentioned in this Episode